Citalopram: Suicidality

-Discontinuation Syndrome
+Discontinuation syndrome

 SSRI discontinuation syndrome has been reported when treatment is stopped.
-It includes sensory, gastrointestinal symptoms, dizziness, lethargy, and sleep disturbances, as well as psychological symptoms such as anxiety/agitation, irritability, and poor concentration.
+It includes sensory, and gastrointestinal symptoms, dizziness, lethargy, and sleep disturbances, as well as psychological symptoms such as anxiety/agitation, irritability, and poor concentration.
 Electric shock-like sensations are typical for SSRI discontinuation.
 Withdrawal symptoms can occur when this medicine is suddenly stopped, such as paraesthesiae, sleeping problems (difficulty sleeping and intense dreams), feeling dizzy, agitated or anxious, nausea, vomiting, tremors, confusion, sweating, headache, diarrhea, palpitations, changes in emotions, irritability, and eye or eyesight problems.
 Treatment with citalopram should be reduced gradually when treatment is finished.

 Interactions

-Serotonin Syndrome
+Serotonin syndrome

 Citalopram should not be taken with St John's wort, tryptophan or 5-HTP as the resulting drug interaction could lead to serotonin syndrome.
 With St John's wort, this may be caused by compounds in the plant extract reducing the efficacy of the hepatic cytochrome P450 enzymes that process citalopram.
 Tryptophan and 5-HTP are precursors to serotonin.
 When taken with an SSRI, such as citalopram, this can lead to levels of serotonin that can be lethal.
 This may also be the case when SSRIs are taken with SRAs (serotonin releasing agents) such as in the case of MDMA.
-It is possible that SSRIs could reduce the effects associated due to an SRA, since SSRIs stop the reuptake of Serotonin by blocking SERT.
+It is possible that SSRIs could reduce the effects associated with an SRA since SSRIs stop the reuptake of Serotonin by blocking SERT.
 This would allow less serotonin in and out of the transporters, thus decreasing the likelihood of neurotoxic effects.
 However, these concerns are still disputed as the exact pharmacodynamic effects of citalopram and MDMA have yet to be fully identified.
+Citalopram is contraindicated in individuals taking MAOIs, owing to a potential for serotonin syndrome.

-Other Interactions
+Other interactions

 SSRIs, including citalopram, can increase the risk of bleeding, especially when coupled with aspirin, NSAIDs, warfarin, or other anticoagulants.
-Citalopram is contraindicated in individuals taking MAOIs, owing to a potential for serotonin syndrome.
 Taking citalopram with omeprazole may cause higher blood levels of citalopram.
 This is a potentially dangerous interaction, so dosage adjustments may be needed or alternatives may be prescribed.

+Pharmacology

+Pharmacodynamics

+Citalopram contains two pharmacodynamically distinct enantiomers: (S)-citalopram (escitalopram) and (R)-citalopram.
+(S)-citalopram is a highly selective serotonin reuptake inhibitor and is thought to be responsible for most of the SRI activity of citalopram.
+(R)-citalopram, by comparison, is a 20-fold less potent SERT inhibitor and antagonizes the actions of (S)-citalopram at this site.
+The mechanism of antagonism is uncertain, but may involve kinetic interactions between the two; it has been proposed that the long-lasting inhibited state of SERT induced by (S)-citalopram may be attenuated by (R)-citalopram binding.

+Citalopram has a ~6-fold higher affinity for H1 histamine receptors than (S)-citalopram (Ki = 257nM vs 1500nM), though the clinical significance of this difference is unknown.
+Both citalopram and escitalopram have similar affinities for the σ1 receptor (Ki = 50nM).